SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Left to fester, the list of possible complications is long.
 Worse, if the source of your or your loved one’s cold is bacterial, then it simply is not going away on its own.

-Leaving symptoms untreated or treated at an inappropriate level all because you wished to try a home remedy for a cold is inviting complications and an unnecessarily long recovery.
+Leaving symptoms untreated or treated at an inappropriate level all because you wish to try a home remedy for a cold is inviting complications and an unnecessarily long recovery.
 If you are sick, pay your doctor a visit.

-When the doctor is in stop by and get a proper diagnosis and script.
+When the doctor is in, stop by and get a proper diagnosis and script.
 If and when the balloon goes up, use every tool at your disposal to accomplish a complete and full recovery.
 This includes home remedies.

 Colds, Flus, and Viruses, Oh My!

-Then again that’s her interpretation, I personally think I have the strength of Sampson.
+Then again, that’s her interpretation; I personally think I have the strength of Sampson.

 Regardless of your internal fortitude, colds suck.
-You leak, you ache, you cough, and while sleeping you snore like a congested heifer.
+You leak, you ache, you cough, and while sleeping, you snore like a congested heifer.
 It’s hard to embrace the suck when you can’t be farther than 3 feet from a box of tissues.

 All this from a bug you probably picked up on some handrail.
 Equally likely, your child brought the contagion home from that petri dish called school.